Last updated on October 14th, 2023

 Here are some of the most reputable e-liquid companies that list all their ingredients, certifications or provide lab reports that indicate the ingredients and percentages.

-CBDGenesis – CBD e-liquids made with organic hemp that is non-GMO and pesticide free
+CBDfx – CBD e-liquids made with organic ingredients that are non-GMO and pesticide free.

 Kind Juice all natural e-liquids